TapwaveZodiac/novelaiUKB/docs/Image-Generation.md

 ## Decrisper

 When operating at high Scale settings, the aesthetics can get lost as contrast grows excessive, shapes break apart, and colors leak into the wrong areas.
 To correct this, Decrisper dynamically sets thresholds on the [image latents](https://x.com/Birchlabs/status/1582165379832348672) for every diffusion step, in order to keep them in a more "expected" space.
 This helps keep things on track and avoid a breakdown of style during generation at higher scale.
+You may require to turn it on as early as ~7-8 Scale on V3.

+Decrisper has no effect on V4 and isn't available for it.

 ## Variety Booster